ATTX-project/ATTX-project.github.io/attx_project/Build-Environment-Setup.md

 }
 ```

-When running a Jenkins pipeline one can set the `env` property to `release` to build the realease version of the Docker Image e.g.:
+When running a Jenkins pipeline one can set the `env` property to `release` to build the release version of the Docker Image e.g.:

 ```shell
 gradle build -Penv=release -PjenkinsArtifactRepoURL=http://localhost:8080 -PregistryURL=attx-dev:5000 -PartifactRepoURL=http://archiva:8080/repository/attx-releases clean :gm-API:buildGmapiImage